po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/18-Stu_Hooks/README.md

 Work with a partner to implement the following user story:

-* As a Developer, I want to write a method using bcrypt that will store a hashed password in the user's record.
+* As a user, I want to be able to login with my password.

-* As Developer, I want to write a direct method using the beforeCreate hook to make sure that a user's password is hashed before the record is created.
+* As a user, I want to be able to change my password.

-* As a Developer, I want to write a direct method using the beforeUpdate hook to make sure that a user's password is hashed before it is updated.
+* As a user, I want to know that my password is being stored securely.

 ## Acceptance Criteria

 @TODO WRITE ACCEPTANCE CRITERIA FOR THE USER STORY, E.G:

-* It's done when the code successfully creates a user record with a hashed password.
+* It's done when the direct method uses a hook to hash the user's password before it is created.

-* It's done when the code successfully updates a user record with a hashed password.
+* It's done when the direct method uses a hook to hash the user's password before it is updated.

 ## 💡 Hint(s)

 * What did you learn about hashing a password in the previous lesson?

 * What are 3 methods for adding hooks to your code?
-How is adding a hook using a direct method different from your other options?
+How is adding a hook using a direct method different from the other options?

 ## 🏆 Bonus